(Frequency domain INterfErometer Simulation SoftwarE)

 - Browse the source code: You can browse the source code online and track the differences between different revisions.

-- Changes between different version: This Wiki page collects short descriptions of the changes to the latest version of Finesse.
+- Changes between different version: This file collects short descriptions of the changes to the latest version of Finesse.

 There is also a public and private chat forum for Finesse users: